-The CHEOPS Observers Manual aims to provide members of the community with an easy-to-grasp documentation about CHEOPS observations.
-Section 1 briefly describes the CHEOPS mission and walks potential users through the different steps of preparing an observation proposal.
-Section 2 provides more information about the CHEOPS instrument itself and its estimated performances (as of Summer 2020).
-Section 3 describes CHEOPS data and how they are processed.
+The CHEOPS Observers Manual aims to provide members of the community with an easy-tograsp documentation about CHEOPS observations.
+Section 0 briefly describes the CHEOPS mission and walks potential users through the different steps of preparing an observation proposal.
+Section 0 provides more information about the CHEOPS instrument itself and its estimated performances.
+Section 0 describes CHEOPS data and how they are processed.

-This issue of the document is applicable to the 4th Announcement of Opportunity (AO-4) for Observing Time in the ESA CHEOPS Guest Observers (GO) Programme.
+This issue of the document is applicable to the 5th Announcement of Opportunity (AO-5) for Observing Time in the ESA CHEOPS Guest Observers (GO) Programme.

-1 Observing with CHEOPS
+Observing with CHEOPS

-1.1 What is CHEOPS and how does it differ from previous ESA missions?
+What is CHEOPS and how does it differ from previous ESA missions?

-The European Space Agency's (ESA's) CHaracterising ExOPlanets Satellite (CHEOPS) is the first space mission dedicated to the search for exoplanetary transits through high precision photometry of bright stars already known to host exoplanets.
+The European Space Agency's (ESA's) CHaracterising ExOPlanet Satellite (CHEOPS) is the first space mission dedicated to the search for exoplanetary transits through high precision photometry of bright stars already known to host exoplanets.
 It provides the unique capability of determining accurate and precise radii for a subset of small exoplanets (Neptune-size and smaller) discovered by the new generation of space- and ground-based photometric or spectroscopic surveys.
 Additionally, it allows mass determinations of exoplanets in resonant orbits via transit timing measurements, and the atmospheric characterisation of highly irradiated exoplanets via occultation and phase curve observations.
 By focusing on transiting exoplanets with high potential for in-depth characterisation, CHEOPS provides prime targets for future instruments suited to the spectroscopic characterisation of exoplanetary atmospheres, such as NASA/ESA HST, NASA/ESA/CSA JWST, and ESA Ariel.